-A minimalistic website for Arm-auto, a Germany-based company
+A minimalist website and 3D elements for a car rental company

 To show the most important things in the park: the emotions it gives to its visitors.
 This required a photoshoot and creation of several stop-motion animations.

 We chose ‘Шишки’ (Shishki, rus. pinecones) out of dozens of suggested names for an obvious reason: the park is located in a pine forest.
 Logo got several illustrations to it.
 A fir tree in the middle letter Ш is interchangeable with the image of ice-cream or rocket to attract attention.
 Static horse and bird elements symbolize carnival fun.

 We developed various versions of the same logo.
 Small ones are used in place of the full one when there isn’t much space and for the sake of readability.

 For the many versions of the logo we’ve written the list of rules so they would always look good.
 Let’s take the main web version for example: it is suitable for print as well and there is a set of colours that look good together with the logo.